chaoge525/soafee_demo/documentation/manual/build_system.rst

     To include extra security hardening on an EWAOL distribution image, provide the Build Modifier Config to the kas build command, which appends the ``ewaol-security`` feature to ``DISTRO_FEATURES`` for the build.

-For example, to include it on the EWAOL distribution image for the N1SDP hardware target platform, run the following commands depending on the target architecture:
+    For example, to include it on the EWAOL distribution image for the N1SDP hardware target platform, run the following commands depending on the target
+    architecture:

-    * Baremetal architecture:
+    * Baremetal architecture for N1SDP:

       .. code-block:: console

         kas build meta-ewaol-config/kas/baremetal.yml:meta-ewaol-config/kas/security.yml:meta-ewaol-config/kas/n1sdp.yml

-    * Virtualization architecture:
+    * Virtualization architecture for N1SDP:

       .. code-block:: console